w3c/wai-coga/guide/helpful/complex-data.md

 ## User Story

-- I can understand complex tables or graphs as extra help is provided to explain the important features
+<blockquote class="pull">I can understand complex tables or graphs as extra help is provided to explain the important features</blockquote>

 ## What To Do